astonedf/D3/README.md

 ![capture1](/img/champions.png)

 **Percentage barplot** : You can quickly see which champion has higher base stat values.
-Simply calculated like this: `champion 1 stat % = champion 1 stat / (champion 1 stat + champion 2 stat)` and vice versa
+Simply calculated like this: `champion 1 stat % = champion 1 stat / (champion 1 stat + champion 2 stat)` and vice versa.

 ![capture2](/img/barplot.png)

 **Line graph** : Shows the selected base stat value at every level.
-Sometimes a champion might have a higher base stat at level 1 than another champion but a lower stat per level and the line graph helps to see if a champion will catch up or even end up having a higher base stat at some point.
+Sometimes a champion might have a higher `base stat` at level 1 than another champion but a lower `stat per level` and the line graph helps to see if a champion will catch up or even end up having a higher `base stat` at some point.

 ![capture3](/img/lineGraph.png)